 Lenders consider multiple factors when assessing your property’s cash flow for DSCR loan requirements.

 - Property’s Gross Income: Typically, this is your expected rental income.
-However, lenders may use market rent estimates or actual lease agreements to ensure your projections are realistic.
+However, lenders may use market rent estimates or actual lease agreements to ensure your projections are realistic under DSCR loan requirements.

 - Operating Expenses: These include taxes, insurance, maintenance, and even management fees if you’re using a third-party manager.
 The more accurately you document these expenses, the more accurate your final DSCR calculation will be.